-For the first time, South Africa now has a detailed inventory of all its natural forests, which will be used to accurately monitor changes in forest areas.
-The Department of Water Affairs and Forestry also completed a forest-type classification for natural forests, which are represented by 24 broad forest types.
+South Africa now has a detailed inventory of all its natural forests, which is used to accurately monitor changes in forest areas.
+The Department of Water Affairs and Forestry also completed a foresttype classification for natural forests, which are represented by 24 broad forest types.
 The Natural Forests Protected Areas System, completed for all forests in 2004, guides the setting aside and demarcation of natural forests as protected areas.